nikhil0035/Machine_Translation_using_Transformers/README.md

-# End to End Machine Translation from Scartch
+# End-to-end machine Translation from Scratch
 This project implements a neural machine translation web application from scratch using transformers and Streamlit.

 ### Overview